pipelight/doc.pipelight/guide/logs.md

 ## States

-While reading logs, you will encouter some colors which define a state.
+While reading logs, you will encounter some colors which define a state.
-Each pipeline elements has a state which can be started, running, failed, aborted or succeedeed.
+Each pipeline element has a state which can be None, "started", "running", "failed", "aborted" or "succeedeed".
-The Pipeline state is the global state.
-Each of its steps have a state too. and each of them commands have an individual state too.
+The Pipeline has a global state , each of its steps has a state, and each steps commands has an individual state too.

 ### States in JSON logs